 In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
 Such cash flows were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
 Using historical returns of all the Plan's asset classes, expected compound (geometric) returns were calculated over the short-term (first 11 years) and the long-term (60 years) using a building-block approach.
 Using the expected nominal returns for both short-term and long- term, the present value of benefits was calculated for the Plan.

 The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
 The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
 The table below reflects the long-term expected real rate of return by asset class.
 The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
 These geometric rates of return are net of administrative expenses.

 Assumed Long-Term

 Asset Expected Real

-Allocation Return (1)(2)
+Asset Class (a) Allocation Return (1)(2)

-30.00% 4.54%
+Global Equity Cap Weighted 30.00% 4.54%

-12.00% 3.84%
+Global Equity NonCap Weighted 12.00% 3.84%

-13.00% 7.28%
+Private Equity 13.00% 7.28%

-5.00% 0.27%
+Treasury 5.00% 0.27%

-5.00% 0.50%
+Mortgage-backed Securities 5.00% 0.50%

-10.00% 1.56%
+Investment Grade Corporates 10.00% 1.56%

-5.00% 2.27%
+High Yield 5.00% 2.27%

-5.00% 2.48%
+Emerging Market Debt 5.00% 2.48%

-5.00% 3.57%
+Private Debt 5.00% 3.57%

-15.00% 3.21%
+Real Assets 15.00% 3.21%

--5.00% -0.59%
+Leverage -5.00% -0.59%

-100.00%
+Total 100.00%

-Asset Allocation 30.00% 12.00% 13.00% 5.00% 5.00% 5.00% 5.00% 5.00% 5.00% 5.00% 5.00% 5.00%